Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 "required": ["file_system"]

-JSON Object Mode provides basic JSON output validation without schema enforcement.
-Unlike Structured Outputs, it guarantees valid JSON syntax but not schema compliance.
+}JSON Object Mode provides basic JSON output validation without schema enforcement.
+Unlike Structured Outputs with json_schema mode, it is designed to output valid JSON syntax but not schema compliance.
+The endpoint will either return valid JSON or throw an error if the model cannot produce valid JSON syntax.
 Use Structured Outputs when available for your use case.

-Enable JSON Object Mode by setting response_format
+Enable JSON Object Mode by setting response_format to { "type": "json_object" }.

 Requirements and limitations: